School of Record for American College of the Mediterranean Aix-en-Provence

 School of Record Articulation: 3000 Level Business General Elective

 The world’s economies are now part of an integrated global system.
 Increasingly, firms of all sizes consider the entire world when deciding where to produce and where to sell their goods and services.
-Global trends, such as a greater emphasis on corporate social responsibility and sustainability, and international macroeconomic shocks, such as the on-going Covid-19pandemic, influence the decisions of business leaders all over the world.
+Global trends, such as a greater emphasis on corporate social responsibility and sustainability, and international macroeconomic shocks, such as the on-going leading-19pandemic, influence the decisions of business leaders all over the world.
 At the same time, national borders and differences remain an essential fact of the global economy.
 This course will study the changing world in which international business operates, with a particular emphasis on developing a global perspective through the study abroad experience.
 Its focus is on the ‘macro’ environment but it will also consider managerial implications.

 BUS 303: Intercultural Management 3 Credits